eashwar/eash.dev/posts/2025-postmortem-02.md

 i think this is the strongest track i wrote for the whole year, by a non-insignificant margin. not to say that i don't overall like the other tracks, but i really think this is my strongest musical writing and the most emotionally conveyant track.

-i left my job of 4 years this year, took a trip to europe, and began the process of moving to a new apartment, all in the same month. i turned the piano on and meditated on my favorite "bittersweet" chord progression, the I-iv progression.
+i left my job of 4 years, took a trip to europe, and began the process of moving to a new apartment, all in the same month. i turned the piano on and meditated on my favorite "bittersweet" chord progression, the I-iv progression.

 i think that's where i'd leave my discussion of this track. the song itself can do the rest of the talking.